Dr. Maya sees your pets every Tuesday from 10:30am - 5pm at

-Dr. Maya Pande is certified in Animal Chiropractic.
-She has been trained to find spinal restrictions and deliver specific gentle adjustments to restore motion and function.
+Dr. Maya Pande is certified in Animal Chiropractic and registered with the College of Animal Chiropractors.
+She has been trained to find spinal restrictions in animals and deliver specific gentle adjustments to restore motion and function.

 Adjustments are safe as they use minimal force and gentle pressure.
 Most pets, like people, enjoy coming in for an adjustment.
 Sometimes, when an animal has tense muscles or a particularly sore spot, they may feel some temporary discomfort upon treatment.
 Usually a treat makes everything better!

 Please keep in mind that Animal Chiropractic is not a substitute for conventional veterinary medicine.
 It provides a complementary method of care.
-In fact, Dr. Maya works with your vet and even sends him/her regular reports.
+In fact, Dr. Maya works with your vet and will send him/her regular reports.

 Does My Pet Need Chiropractic Care?